supercobra/gitfornoobs/git-recipes.md

 ## Intro, key concepts
 ### Key Concepts

 You commit *locally* and *push* changes to the server.
-You *merge* server updated back to your local repository.
+You *merge* server updates back to your local repository.
 Advanced: You can merge and push to many different remotes.
 This means you can check out a branch sitting on another developer's machine which does not exist the server.